Skip to main content Skip to navigation

 ELIGIBILITY

-• The Open League of The WSU Business Plan Competition is open to teams from regional universities who are enrolled in the current spring semester.
+• The Foster Garvey Open League of The WSU Business Plan Competition is open to teams from regional universities (Washington, Oregon, Idaho, Montana, Alaska, Wyoming) who are enrolled in the current spring semester.
 At least one member of your team must be a currently enrolled student, undergraduate, masters, PhD or professional.

-• The top four teams from national universities will be selected from the Screening Round to compete live on the WSU Pullman campus in the Finals Presentation Round of the Open League.
+• The top four teams from the regional universities will be advanced from the Screening Round to compete live on the WSU Pullman campus in the Finals Presentation Round of the Foster Garvey Open League.

 COMPETITION RULES